ShadiestGoat/ShadiestGoat/README.md

 <br />

 <p align="center">
   Heya!
+I'm Lucy (she/they), a fullstack developer.<br />
+  I prefer backend work, but I also enjoy frontend work!<br />
+  My favorite type of language is strongly types & functional (like go).<br />
-I'm Shady (he/him), a fullstack developer.<br />I prefer backend work, since it has better support for strongly typed languages like go, but I also enjoy frontend work!
-I started out coding right when the first lockdown happened (early 2020).
+  I started coding right when the first lockdown happened (early 2020) and have yet to stop
 </p>

 <br />